makhowastaken/cartreader/README.md

 ## gb/c and gba adapter ("sanni_gba")

 This is the primary adapter that I made this whole module for.
 I really liked my original reader but I wanted something smaller.
+This module may actually be combined with any of the other modules by sandwiching the other module inbetween this board and the control unit module.

 [Click here for more info, PCB files, and assembly instructions/information of the GBA adapter.](PCB%20Files/adapters/sanni_gba_shield)